JaeWong91/MS2-Marvel-Game/README.md

 # Testing

-1. Using [W3C Markup Validator](https://validator.w3.org/) and  to ensure there were no syntax errors in the HTML code.
+1. Using [W3C Markup Validator](https://validator.w3.org/) to ensure there were no syntax errors in the HTML code.
 1. For CSS, I used [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/).
 1. For Javascript, I used [jshint](https://jshint.com/) to ensure no errors in my code.
 1. Testing was performed using Google Chrome's device toggle feature.
 These include screen sizes of small, medium and large resolutions.
-1. Further tests were performed to ensure both games function as intended.
-Documents to show this will can be seen here.

 ## Testing User Stories